Making a claim for occupational disease

 Setting up a claim

-You or your physician can call, write, or fax basic information about the diagnosis to the WSIB in order to set up a claim.
-Your doctor can start by sending us a Health Professional's Report (form 8).
-Your doctor can obtain the form by calling 1-800-387-0750, or downloading and completing the form off our website.
+2. Your doctor can send us a Health Professional's Report (form 8).
+Your doctor can get the form by calling us at 1-800-387-0750, or downloading and completing the form on our website.

 Once we receive information about your claim, we will assign a claim number and adjudicator from our Occupational Disease and Survivor Benefits (OD&SB) Program to your case.